-Students must complete a second concentration of at least 24 credit hours in an academic discipline outside of journalism, telecommunications, and selected communication and culture courses.
+Students must complete a second concentration of at least 24 credit hours in an academic discipline outside of journalism and telecommunications.
 Students must earn a C- or higher in each course and a grade point average of at least 2.0 in all courses taken for the second concentration (exceptions: see Business and Informatics below).
 No internship credit from any other academic unit may be used to satisfy the second concentration and no mass communication courses can be used in the second concentration, either.
 See Mass Communications Courses list.